Rutgers, The State University of New Jersey

 - Can I get a PDF/Word/Excel copy of my results?

 - We send the report as an ".html" attachment which can be saved, forwarded, etc. like any other file, or easily converted to any other format.
 Be sure to save or download the HTML file attachment; saving the entire email message will cause problems.
+If you would like to convert to PDF or Excel, please follow the instructions below:

 - Word or Excel